 - CON: Women may feel uncomfortable

-Women who move to Abu Dhabi from the West will find themselves receiving attention, even if they dress modestly.
-Some women get used to this attention, others continue to complain and feel violated.
+Women who move to Abu Dhabi from the West may find themselves receiving attention, even if they dress modestly.
+Some women get used to this attention, while others continue to feel violated.

 - CON: For men, a lack of women

-There are definitely more men than woman in this country – blame the male-dominated oil-and-gas industry, for starters – and men who move here often complain that it is hard to meet females.
+There are definitely more men than women in this country – blame the male-dominated oil and gas industry, for starters – and men who move here often complain that it is difficult to meet women.
 This can be particularly true for those working for government companies and who mainly socialise with Emiratis.
-That said, expats working in private ventures will find themselves outnumbering the ladies too.
+That said, male expats working in private ventures will find themselves outnumbering the ladies too.
 Joining one of the many expat organisations, gyms and social clubs can help.